ariarigao/bearwalk/README.md

 -In students’ trip manager page, riders can view all trips including those matched with a safety walker and those trip requests that are still pending.
 For trips matched with a safety walker the student can click on “leave” to leave the trip.
 The safety walker will then receive a notification saying that the student has left your trip.
 If the safety walker’s trip was at capacity, it will now be re-added to the trip database.

 - In safety walker's trip manager page, safety walkers can view rider details such as origin, destination, rating and contact information.
 They may then contact the student on their own accord to handle logistics.
 However, the safety walker may choose to remove students.
-If a students is removed, the student gets a notification that they are removed and is added to the student request database.
+If a studentis removed, the student gets a notification that they are removed and is added to the student request database.
 If there are seats available for the trip, the safety walker will then be re-added to the safety walker trip database for students to match.

 ## Algorithm Design